Primary School Sport Funding

 Claverdon Primary School receives P.E. and sport premium funding from the government

-The table also details spend for the 2019 - 2020 academic year
+The table details funding and spend for the 2019 - 2020 academic year

 |PE GRANT EXPENDITURE 2019-20||(academic year)|

 |FOREST SCHOOL||£ 1,500||£ 1,425||£ -||£ 2,925|

 |c/f from 18/19||£ 6,961||Balance||£ 16,522|

 The effect of the premium on pupils’ P.E. and sport participation

 - Teachers have kept notes and pictures and have worked alongside the professional sports instructors (D Partridge/R West) .
 Children are fully engaged in the lessons.
 There are a variety of sports planned in blocks of half a term at a time.

 - Multi Sports after school club is oversubscribed and this has the knock on effect of increasing participation in other after school sports clubs.

 - Increasing the skills level of staff in school means that P.E. and games are taught better so encouraging more children to participate in class and in after school clubs.